jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 # Questions For Managers

-1. Tell me about a time when there was a disagreement among your employees and how you resolved it.
-  - Was he able to convince them without asserting his authority?

-1. Tell me about a time when one of your employees disagreed with you and how you resolved it.
-  - Was he able to convince the him without asserting his authority?
+In general I am looking for a manager who leads has employees and gives them the freedom to do their best work.

-1. Are there any books which have influenced your management style?
+1. What are your favorite books that have influenced your management style?
   1. [Peopleware][pw] by Tom DeMarco
   1. [Drive][drv] by Daniel Pink
   1. Getting Things Done by David Allen